Kaspernicholas/hathi-client/README.md

     > yum install wget git java-1.7.0-openjdk krb5-workstation firefox
 ```

 Make sure JAVA_HOME points to this Java 7 installation directory.
+You can also keep using a new java (and scala) environment, but then yiu
+must pass extra compilation flags when building jars, to emit only
+1.76 bytecode.
+Please see the geturls/build.sbt makefile for these flags.

-For MacOS there is no more support or downloads for Java 7, so you must compile
+For MacOS there is no more support or downloads for Java 7, so you must
-with the -target 7 flag (this also holds if you work on Linux with a newer Java).
+pass these flags.

 Another way to ensure this is to clone your repo on the login.hathi.surfsara.nl
 node, pull your code when you want to run something and compile the jars there
 (the login node has a Java 7 SDK).
+On the login node you can use the sbt
+installed in /home/pboncz/sbt/bin

 Local Hadoop and Spark